bookofproofs/bookofproofs.github.io/_sources/history/20th-century/moser-william.md

 * His parents were Laura Feurstein and Robert Moser from Austria.
 * Moser entered the University of Manitoba, following the career path of Leo, and graduated with a B.Sc. in 1949.
 * Moser then did a Master's degree at the University of Minnesota, being awarded an M.A. in 1951.
-* On 2 September 1953, Moser married Beryl Rita Pearlman; they had three children Marla, Lionel, and Paula.
 * In fact this thesis was a major component in the classic text Generators and relations for discrete groups jointly authored by Donald Coxeter and Willy Moser and published by Springer-Verlag in Berlin-Göttingen-Heidelberg in 1957.
 * See Coxeter-Moser Preface for a complete version of the Preface.
 * The second publication by Moser On the number of ordinary lines determined by n points was again of major significance.